 Especially when he stopped coming over.

 Similar to how I’d never seen Aqsa as happy as when Shir was around, she took on a whole new temperament, crippled by dejection, once his absence became a constant.
 Did I scare him away?
 I'm still not sure what happened, but I remember finding it tough to wrap my mind around how loving someone could bring a person so much pain.
-I do, however, know this much as some who truly loves her: I'd never let her slip into that state.
+I do, however, know this much as someone who truly loves her: I'd never let her slip into that state.
 At that time, however, it would’ve been insensitive for me to try and take Shir's place.
 Realistically, I don’t think she'll ever allow me that place in her life.
 The thing is, she’d say “I love you” to me all the time, but I’m pretty sure that’s because she thinks I play for the other team.
 She’s convinced that Dante's my boyfriend, and even when I snap at her, she doesn’t stop referring to him as that.

 It’s probably just the air of possibilities San Francisco breathes into its inhabitants, but that’s just the poetry of the city; still doesn’t mean anything is possible.
 If it did, then someone like me—short and fat with stubby legs—would be the sole recipient of Aqsa’s affection.